 Now as we all grow older I am saddened by the fact that they have finished their final tour.
 At least one of the members is in very bad health.
 Some of the others are writing their memoirs.
 I can't help but feel my own age, as these heroes of mine step down after the final curtain.
 It's sobering to see your idols facing the same passing of time that we all face.
 This awareness of our shared humanity and our mortality is saddening.
-They have their memories and I have mine, but though we have never met our memories share something in common.
+However, I have had and continue to have a life full of music, which still gives me so many incredible rewards.
+I am still deeply influenced by their work, although it wouldn't seem that way on the surface.